-3.6 Except for academic partnership modules, the WAM should be generated based on modules outlined in SITS and should cover budgeted staff, Hourly Paid Lecturers (HPAs), Agency, and External Link Tutors.
+With the exception of academic partnership modules, the workload allocation data should be derived from modules specified in Curriculum Connect.
+It should cover budgeted staff, Hourly Paid Lecturers (HPAs), agency personnel, and External Link Tutors.

 4. TEACHING AND TEACHING-RELATED ACTIVITIES